SEC Whistleblower Program

 - Forbes: One Billion Reasons Why The SEC Whistleblower-Reward Program Is Effective

-Top-Rated SEC Whistleblower Law Firm
+Top-Rated SEC Whistleblower Lawyers

-We have assembled a team of leading whistleblower lawyers to provide top-notch representation to SEC whistleblowers.
-Recently Washingtonian magazine named two of our attorneys top whistleblower lawyers.
+We have assembled a team of leading SEC whistleblower lawyers to provide top-notch representation to SEC whistleblowers.
+Washingtonian magazine named two of our attorneys top whistleblower lawyers.
 U.S. News and Best Lawyers® have named Zuckerman Law a Tier 1 Law Firm in the Washington D.C. metropolitan area.

-- Jason Zuckerman was recognized by Washingtonian magazine as a “Top Whistleblower Lawyer” in 2017, 2015, 2009, and 2007 selected by his peers to be included in The Best Lawyers in America® in the category of employment law (2011-2017), and selected by his peers to be listed in SuperLawyers(2012 and 2015-2017) in the category of labor and employment law.
-Zuckerman is rated 10 out of 10 by Avvo, based largely on client reviews, and rated AV Preeminent® by Martindale-Hubbell based on peer reviews.
+- Zuckerman was recognized by Washingtonian magazine as a “Top Whistleblower Lawyer” (2020, 2018, 2017, 2015, 2009, and 2007), selected by his peers to be included in The Best Lawyers in America® in the category of employment law (2011-2021) and in SuperLawyers in the category of labor and employment law (2012 and 2015-2021), is rated 10 out of 10 by Avvo, based largely on client reviews, and is rated AV Preeminent® by Martindale-Hubbell based on peer reviews

-- The firm has published extensively on whistleblower rights and protections, and regularly speaks nationwide at seminars and continuing legal education conferences.
-We blog about new developments in whistleblower law at the Whistleblower Protection Blog.
+- We have published extensively on whistleblower rights and protections, and speak nationwide at seminars and continuing legal education conferences.
+We blog about new developments under whistleblower retaliation and rewards laws at the Whistleblower Protection Law and SEC Awards Blog, and in 2019, the National Law Review awarded Zuckerman its “Go-To Thought Leadership Award” for his analysis of developments in whistleblower law.

 SEC Whistleblower Office Annual Reports